Scientific Environment

 MUSC Overview

 Founded in 1824 in Charleston, the Medical University of South Carolina is South Carolina’s only comprehensive academic health science center.
 MUSC educates and trains more than 3,200 students and 900 residents in six colleges (Dental Medicine, Graduate Studies, Health Professions, Medicine, Nursing, and Pharmacy) and has nearly 26,000 team members, including approximately 1,400 faculty members.
-As the largest non-federal employer in Charleston, the university and its affiliates have collective annual budgets of $5.9 billion, with an annual economic impact of more than $5.4 billion and annual research funding of more than $298 million (2022).
+As the largest non-federal employer in Charleston, the university and its affiliates have collective annual budgets of $5.9 billion, with an annual economic impact of more than $5.4 billion and annual research funding of more than $300 million (2023).
 As the clinical health system of the Medical University of South Carolina, MUSC Health is comprised of some 2,700 beds, nearly 750 care locations, the MUSC College of Medicine, the physicians’ practice plan, and more than 350 telehealth locations.
-Additionally, MUSC Health owns and operates sixteen hospital locations situated in Charleston, Chester, Fairfield, Florence, Kershaw, Lancaster, Marion, Orangeburg, Richland and Williamsburg counties – designated as the MUSC Regional Health Network.
+Additionally, MUSC Health operates (owned and equity stake) sixteen hospital locations situated in Charleston, Chester, Fairfield, Florence, Kershaw, Lancaster, Marion, Orangeburg, Richland and Williamsburg counties – designated as the MUSC Regional Health Network.
 In 2023, for the ninth consecutive year, U.S. News & World Report named MUSC Health the number one hospital in South Carolina.

 Back to Top